 Holidays are generally a stressful and challenging period for everyone.
-2021 is particularly significant; COVID-19 drama, grief, financial crunch and the gradual return to normalcy for a lot of people had been difficult.
+2022 is a welcome relief from the last two difficult COVID-19 pandemic years of fear and grief.
+Thank God for the gradual return to normalcy one day at a time.

 The thought of keeping the house clean, cooking the perfect meal, and even holding harmonious conversations can sometimes be overwhelming.
 But thankfully, you and your family can have peaceful holidays free of stress even if it feels like you’re losing your grip.

-Thanksgiving Day, the beginning of the holiday season is a day to be thankful.
-It heralds Christmas and New Year’s Day.
-We all have something to be thankful for – especially being alive to witness another holiday season.
-Let’s discuss five ways to have a peaceful holiday season with our families.
+Thanksgiving Day heralds Christmas and New Year’s Day.
+We all have something to be thankful to God for – especially being alive to witness another Christmas holiday.
+Here are five ways to have a peaceful holiday with our families.

 Let go of what you cannot control

 Realizing this on time will help you let go of what you cannot control.
 This may be harder for some than others.
-But at a time when we are gathering together and giving thanks for our blessings, it’s a good idea to take a step back, a deep breath and decide you will let go of control.
+But at a time when we are gathering together and giving thanks for our blessings and the end of another year, it’s a good idea to take a step back, a deep breath, and decide you will let go of control.

 Be mindful of unnecessary stressors